2003 Chile 5 Peso

 As unbelievable as it seems, here are the other times this type of mint error has occurred: a Chile 10 Pesos, a Great Britain Halfpenny, a 10 Cent Euro and a Russia 50 Roubles.
 The Chile 10 Pesos was struck with two obverse dies on a Bolivian 10 Cent planchet and was certified by PCGS and is unique.
 The Great Britain Halfpenny was struck with two obverse dies on a copper nickel planchet and was certified by NGC and is unique.
-The 10 Cent Euro was struck with two reverse dies on a nickel planchet and is one of three known.
+The 10 Cent Euro was struck with two reverse dies on a chrome plated iron planchet and is unique.
 The Russia 50 Roubles was struck with two obverse dies on a bi-metallic planchet and was certified by PCGS and is one of three known.

 My original Canadian "Two-Tailed" Cent discovery was featured in Coin World:

 Copyright story reprinted by permission from Page 1 and Page 8 of the October 1, 2001 issue of COIN WORLD, Sidney, OH (coinworld.com)